vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/7_The_Part_of_the_Sacrificer_in_the_New_and_Full_Moon_Sacrifices.md

 +++

-### h

-### i

-May they be propitious to us when we call.
-### k
-Among the gods, strong limbed, good praisers,
-Destroying the serpent, the wolf, the Raksases,
-For ever may they remove from us evil [2].
-1 This steed speedeth his swift course,
+This steed speedeth his swift course,
 Bound at the neck, the shoulder, and the mouth;
 Displaying his strength Dadhikra
 Springeth along the bends of the ways.